thevcr/horiseon/README.md

 # Horiseon website

 Horiseon is a marketing agency that focuses on Search Engine Optimization (SEO), Online Reputation Management, and Social Media Marketing.
-Website is written with HTML and CSS.
+The [website](https://thevcr.github.io/horiseon/) is written with HTML and CSS.

 ![Horiseon website](Develop/assets/images/horiseon-website-screenie.png)